Acroyoga: History

-Acroyoga's L-basing practice was pioneered by one of the founders of modern yoga as exercise, Krishnamacharya, in 1938, though without using acroyoga's terminology.
+Acroyoga's L-basing practice was pioneered by one of the founders of modern yoga as exercise, Krishnamacharya, in 1938, though without using Acroyoga's terminology.

 There are many schools of Acroyoga.
 The original two schools were AcroYoga Montreal and AcroYoga Inc. AcroYoga Montreal was founded by Eugene Poku and Jessie Goldberg in 2003; they had informally used the term AcroYoga since 1999.
-Also in 2003, AcroYoga International was founded by Jason Nemer and Jenny Sauer-Klei in California USA.
+Also in 2003, AcroYoga International was founded by Jason Nemer and Jenny Sauer-Klein in California.
+For the first year or so they called their practice ContactAcro.
+In April of 2005 they changed their name to AcroYoga.

 This practice blends acrobatics, yoga and healing arts, with the focus initially mainly on therapeutic flying and yoga.
 Nemer and Sauer-Klei were the first to codify Acroyoga practice in 2006.
-They trained and made practice manuals for the public, trained teachers and traveled the world sharing the practice.
+They trained and made practice manuals for the public, trained teachers and travelled the world sharing the practice.
 AcroYoga Inc. had by 2017 certified around a thousand Acroyoga teachers worldwide.
-The focus of the practice has shifted more to the Solar - acrobatic - part of Acroyoga.
+The focus of the practice has shifted more to the Solar – acrobatic – part of Acroyoga.